lijsamuael/Portfolio/README.md

 This is a portfolio that tells something about me.
-It is not a finalized form of protfolio but it is somehow done for praticing. i will soon publish my finilize portfolio but till then this publish will tell you enough things about me.
+It is not a finalized form of protfolio but it is somehow done for practicing. i will soon publish my finilize portfolio but till then this publish will tell you enough things about me.